SCO welcomes Pakistan as full member

-ASTANA, Kazakhstan June 9 (APP): Pakistan on Friday formally became a full member of the Shanghai Cooperation Organization (SCO) during 17th meeting of the Heads of the State Council summit held here (SCO).
+member of the Shanghai Cooperation Organization (SCO) during 17th meeting of the Heads of the State Council summit held here on Friday.

-Kazakh President Nursultan Nazarbayev in his inaugural speech during the 17th SCO summit welcomed Pakistan as full member of the organization.
+regard after signing of documents by the founding members at the conclusion of 17th SCO summit.

-Prime Minister Muhammad Nawaz Sharif along with his delegation is attending the meeting of the Heads of State Council of SCO.
+Prime Minister Muhammad Nawaz Sharif along with his delegation

-Prime minister’s advisor Sartaj Aziz, minister for commerce Khurram Dastgir Khan and minister of state for petroleum Jam Kamal are also accompanying the Prime Minister.
+attended the meeting of the Heads of State Council of SCO.
+Prime Minister’s Advisor Sartaj Aziz, Minister for Commerce Khurram Dastgir and Minister of State for petroleum Jam Kamal were accompanying the prime minister.

-A welcoming ceremony was held here in which Prime Minister Muhammad Nawaz Sharif was warmly received by Kazakh president in the powerful Eurasian body.
+Muhammad Nawaz Sharif was warmly received by Kazakh president in the powerful Eurasian body.

 Pakistan has been an Observer with SCO since 2005 and applied for full